Knee Replacement Surgery in Singapore: Options, Cost and Recovery

 What are the risks and complications associated with knee replacement surgery?

-Can I still participate in sports or other physical activities after knee replacement surgery?
+Can I still participate in sports after knee replacement surgery?

 How long does a knee replacement last?